dollodart/gssa/readme.md

 ## TODOs

-- Fix dropped and partial queries: nominally the logic using `overwrite` and `nres` in the `query` subroutine does this but it is untested.
+- Fix handling of dropped and partial queries: nominally the logic using `overwrite` and `nres` in the `query` subroutine does this but it is untested.
 - Fix dummy data creation and caching duplication.
 - Fix publication object duplication generally (even outside of dummy data).
 - Add edge case handling for 0 or 1 returned results.
 Currently handled ad hoc using